 Our bustling capital is a paradise for archaeology buffs.
 There are many ancient sites and historical museums that you can visit.

 The city centre is also full of bustling markets and souvenir shops, where you can buy everything you can think of.
-You can find all sorts of clothes, original jewelry, replicas of ancient Greek statues and plenty of tacky souvenirs.
+You can find all sorts of clothes, original jewelry, replicas of ancient Greek statues and plenty of tacky Greek souvenirs.

 Athens is also a cool place to stroll around and explore our brilliant street art.
 Take some time to wander through quaint neighbourhoods and sit for a coffee, watching the world go by.